tragisch/PlotGraphviz.jl/README.md

 The value $attrs$ is a struct, that stores the GraphvizAttributes of the imported graph (as it is defined in "*.dot" file itself)

-There are mainly 3 different Graph options available in Graphviz (see website for more):
+There are mainly 3 different graph options available in Graphviz (see website for more):
 - graph_options: attributes/properties, which belongs to the complete graph (i.e. rankdir, label, ...)
 - node_options: attributes/properties to modify all nodes at once
 - edge_options: attributes/properties to modify all edges at once